 John Dukes has degrees from Oberlin College (BA) the Universities of North Dakota (BSEE) and California (MSEE), and Stanford University (EE).
 As engineering section manager, he supervised development of the new laser interferometer, along the way gathering three patents pending, one on a laser locking system, another on a laser power supply, and a third on an interferometer thermal compensation technique.
-John previously helped design two synthesizers and led a heterodyne-converter project.
-In his spare time he plants trees and plays the baritone saxophone, but not, he says, simultaneously.
+John extension, and counting techniques.
+He received his MSEE this year from Stanford University, which means that he'll now have less studying to do and more time for sailing and designing contemporary furniture.